-- A complete set of project proposal documents and supporting documents listed in the section 4.3 (Application Forms and Supporting Documents) of this manual.
-Exceptions are cases when the agency automatically generates information / documentation through the external services on the grants portal (from the Revenue Service and the Public Registry). - Project proposal documents and supporting documents are in wrong format or not in the languages required as per section 4.3 (Application Forms and Supporting Documents) of this manual. - Any of the eligibility criteria as laid down in this manual, is not met.
+- A complete set of project proposal documents and supporting documents listed in the section 4.3 (Application Forms and Supporting Documents) of this manual. - Project proposal documents and supporting documents are in wrong format or not in the languages required as per section 4.3 (Application Forms and Supporting Documents) of this manual.

+• Any of the eligibility criteria as laid down in this manual, is not met.